 We are using the nematode C. elegans, whose smaller neural connectome has been completely mapped at the cellular and synaptic levels, to discover fundamental principles of connectome structure and function.
-In particular, we have focused on microcircuits involved in sensory perception and arousal, with the aim of understanding conserved computational principles implemented in larger and more complex brains.
+In particular, we have focused on microcircuits involved in escape and arousal, with the aim of understanding conserved computational principles implemented in larger and more complex brains.
 We have used theoretical approaches from network science and control theory to identify important processing hubs and predict neural function, and tested these predictions using cell ablation and in vivo neuroimaging.
 We are also interested in understanding the roles of neuromodulators, such as dopamine, serotonin, and neuropeptides, which act primarily through "wireless" signaling networks that interact in complex ways with the wired connectome.
 We are currently mapping these wireless connectome networks, in part by identifying novel receptors and characterizing their physiology and expression patterns, and applying a broad range of approaches, including optogenetics, microfluidics, high-throughput behavioural analysis, as well as classical and molecular genetics, to determine how they control behavioural states.

 Chew YL, Tanizawa Y, Cho Y, Zhao B, Yu AJ Ardiel EL, Rabinowitch I, Bai J, Rankin CH, Lu H, Beets I, Schafer WR (2018)

 An afferent neuropeptide system transmits mechanosensory signals triggering sensitization and arousal in C. elegans.

 Yan G, Vértes PE, Towlson EK, Chew YL, Walker DS, Schafer WR, Barabási A-L (2017)

 Network control principles predict neuron function in the C. elegans connectome

 Chew YL, Walker DS, Towlson EK, Vértes PE, Yan G, Barabási A-L, Schafer WR (2017)